-Also, there are various death traps throughout the game; most are glaringly obvious and there just to see Fiona die in a creative way/unlock cutscenes in the Bonus Room.
+- Also, there are various death traps throughout the game such as an Iron Maiden, which works as well as a hiding place as one would expect; most are glaringly obvious and there just to see Fiona die in a creative way/unlock cutscenes in the Bonus Room.

-Hell Night doesn't seem like a game that could have the potential, but since your partners die as soon as you're caught by the monster, that's been chasing the player constantly, it's possible just to get hit on purpose.
-If you can spend time enough and even survive long enough to return to the Mesh (a safe hub-level), you can kill off all the partners in the game. and get a bad ending too.
+- Hell Night doesn't seem like a game that could have the potential, but since your partners die as soon as you're caught by the monster, that's been chasing the player constantly, it's possible just to get hit on purpose.
+If you can spend time enough and even survive long enough to return to the Mesh (a safe hub-level), you can kill off all the partners in the game.
+You get a bad ending, too.

 - Plenty of this in the STALKER series.
 Oh look, a wounded guy on the ground.
 He needs a medkit.
 Do you heal him and give up valuable equipment, or finish him off (or let the local wildlife kill him) to loot his corpse?
 Or heal him, trade with him, then shoot him and loot him?
 Or even better, heal him, trade with him, then let him be torn to shreds by that pack of wild dogs over there and then loot his corpse?
 Hey, there's a guy who just helped you out.
 Do you thank him and leave him be, or shoot him in the face now that he's of no further use so you can get the unique weapon he's carrying?
 Do you warn those Loners that a group of Bandits are going to try to kill them, or side with the bandits themselves?